-- ⇒ This is what you should do and accomplish in your job. - ⇒ This is what you should not do. - ⇒ This is what you should do if you encounter an emergency or a situation that is not routine. - ⇒ This is with whom you will be working and to whom you are accountable to for your performance. - ⇒ This is how your job fits into the overall mission of IDPR, the park/program, and your role in the successful realization of that mission.
+- What you should do and accomplish in your job. - What you should not do. - What you should do if you encounter an emergency or a

+- situation that is not routine. - With whom you will be working and to whom you are accountable for your performance. - How your job fits into the overall mission of IDPR, the park/program, and your role in the successful realization of that mission.